 Create a log metricization rule in the context of a Log Observer query 🔗

 Often, you might notice the potential value of an existing query and decide to create a log metricization rule based on that query.
 You can quickly launch the creation of a new metricization rule from a Log Observer query.

 To create a new log metricization rule in the context of an existing search query, follow these steps:

 In the navigation menu, go to Log Observer.

 Create a query that aggregates logs.
 See Group logs by fields using log aggregation to learn how.

-In the upper right corner, click the three-dot More menu and select Save as Metric.
+In the Save menu, select Save as Metric.
 This takes you to the Configure Metric page in Logs Pipeline Management.

 Go to step 3 in Create a log metricization rule from the logs pipeline and complete the instructions.